GreyKeenan/dukesup/index.md

 Play Cards
 --------------------------------------------------

-It's important to play cards to the table in order to gain points and take the opponent's cards.
+Play cards to the table in order to gain points and take the opponent's cards.

-When you can form runs/sets from the cards in your hand, you can play them to the table.
+You can play runs/sets from your hand, or you can add to existing runs/sets.
-You can play cards which add to existing runs/sets as well.

-Once runs/sets have been played, they are not "owned" by either player.
+Once runs/sets have been played, they are not "owned" by either player until scoring.
 You may add on to the opponent's runs/sets, and they may add on to yours.